ibm-messaging/event-streams-samples/java/message-hub-kafka-ssl/README.md

 This Java sample can connect to one of the Message Hub Kafka endpoints.
 It can be used on multiple platforms - [IBM Bluemix](https://console.ng.bluemix.net/) or your own machine!

+__Important Note__: This sample creates a topic on your behalf with one partition - this will incur a fee if the topic does not already exist on your account.

 ## Global Prerequisites
 To build and run the sample, you must have the following installed:
 * [git](https://git-scm.com/)